 When you look at Exodus Trust Pilot’s score, it’s a mixed bag with a 2.7/5 rating.
 Personally, I haven’t experienced any issues and wouldn´t say Exodus is a scam, but their fees can be high and this is a negative.
 I would like to be able to amend my GAS fees when making a transaction.
 Plus I would also like an option for 2FA, it would be great if they were able to integrate the likes of a YubiKey which platforms such as Binance and Blockchain.com have recently done.

 For this Exodus wallet review I give them an impressive 4.5 out of 5, overall Exodus is a great beginner-friendly wallet and it’s free to download and use.

 Exodus Step by Step Guides

-Below are a list of step by step guides, to get your started with connecting your Trezor device, sending, receiving and exchanging within the desktop wallet.
+Below is a list of step-by-step guides, to get you started with connecting your Trezor device, sending, receiving, and exchanging within the desktop wallet.
 For a more detailed guide, check out my full tutorial.

 Connecting Your Trezor Hardware with Exodus Wallet

 Connecting up your Trezor hardware wallet with Exodus is simple to do and involves a few steps as shown below;

 Within Exodus, go to “Settings” on the left-hand, navigator pane.
 Then select “Devices” from the tabs on the top of the screen.

 If this is the first time you are connecting your Trezor wallet you will need to install the “Trezor Bridge“.
 This can only be installed on a chromium browser such as Google Chrome, Firefox, or Brave Browser, unfortunately, this is not available on safari.
 You will need to select your associated operating system and install the latest version of the Trezor bridge.
 Once the bridge has been downloaded you will need to follow a simple installation wizard to complete the setup.